 - Participate in the development, implementation, and revision of his/her care plan.

 Houston Physicians’ Hospital has adopted an internal grievance procedure which provides for a prompt and equitable resolution of a patient complaint involving patient services or patient care issues while in the Facility.

 We encourage patients, their representatives, or surrogates to first review any issues with the staff present and taking care of the patient at the time of the event or situation or to immediately ask to discuss the situation with the Director of Nursing or Administrator to help resolve matters while the patient is in the Facility.

 A grievance is a formal or informal, written or verbal complaint that is made to the Facility by a patient, the patient’s representative, or surrogate when a patient issue cannot be resolved promptly by staff present at the time of the event, issue or occurrence.
 Patient grievances also may include messages left by voicemail; sent by email; received by staff calling after patient is discharged from the Facility; or as part of a patient satisfaction questionnaire.

 If requested, the Facility can provide a formal “Patient Grievance Report” for completion, but this form is not required to submit a grievance.
 Grievances may be related to the patient’s care; abuse or neglect; or compliance with federal regulations from Center for Medicare/Medicaid Services (CMS).

-All grievances received by any employee, staff member or physician will be documented and forwarded to the HIM Director.
-You may also send them to Amie Tucker, HIM Supervisor, (281)557-5607 via email firstname.lastname@example.org or:
+All grievances received by any employee, staff member or physician will be documented and forwarded to the Quality Director.
+You may also send them to Lavinia Zanaj, Quality Director at (281) 557-2887, via email at email@example.com or :